DuckShyamalan/natwest-technical-test/README.md

 }
 ```

+### TODO:
+* Consider supporting varying return content types such as XML based, that should be configurable using the requested media type.
+* Consider ways to improve overall performance e.g. caching results, concurrent algorithm
+* Consider supporting multiple algorithms that can be switched based on optional parameters

 ## Requirements
 * The project must be written in Java 8 or above.
 * The project must use Maven OR Gradle to build, test and run.